eira-fransham/normalizer/README.md

 a better master of the track to begin with, but it should be good enough and do a better job than LANDR (since LANDR isn't built to handle already-mastered tracks).

-_This tool is not intended to be used to automatically master unmastered tracks_, however, I have tried it as a quick-and-dirty mastering tool and it does appear to work pretty well, producing masters that are at least reasonably listenable.
-For one of the tracks I tried from my album, it produced something that actually sounds better on my phone speakers than the professional master due to the reduced dynamic range, although on better speakers the transients are too loud and it's obviously not even close to the quality of a professional master - nor is it intended to be.
-It currently makes no attempt to handle the frequency distribution of a track, as `mcompand` (`ffmpeg`'s multiband compressor) appears to be bugged and produces extremely ugly artifacts.
+_This tool is not intended to be used to automatically master unmastered tracks_, however,